jimleroyer/communauto-bookmarklet/README.md

 Suggestions
 -----------

-I think there many improvement the Communauto website could use.
-If you have think so, and have an idea, open an issue and we could have it done.
+There are many improvement the Communauto website could use.
+If you think so too, and have an idea, open an issue.